Doxycycline 100mg 7-day antibiotic to treat chlamydia available to buy online from Dr Fox pharmacy.Start order

 - Taking capsules with food may reduce the risk of stomach side effects.

 - If you forget to take a dose, take it as soon as you remember.
 Do not take more than one dose at a time.

 - Avoid lying down for 30 minutes after taking capsules.

 Most people do not experience symptoms from a chlamydia infection.
-Any symptoms should subside after a few days of starting treatment but it is important to continue to finish the 7-day course.
+Any symptoms should subside after a few days of starting treatment but may take up to 14 days to completely settle.
+It is important to continue to finish the 7-day course.
 Doxycycline is 98% effective at treating chlamydia infection.